Russ Wilcox

-Russell "Russ" Wilcox (born 25 March 1964) is an English former professional footballer who is currently manager of Farsley Celtic.
+Russell Wilcox (born 25 March 1964) is an English football coach and former player who is manager of Gainsborough Trinity.

 Wilcox played as a defender between 1980 and 2003 and spent the final six years of his career with Scunthorpe United which is where he began working under Brian Laws.
 Wilcox would act as Laws' assistant at Glanford Park from 2003 to 2006 before following him on to further jobs at Sheffield Wednesday and Burnley.
 The pair returned to Scunthorpe in 2012 and in November 2013 Wilcox succeeded Laws as manager of the club, taking Scunthorpe to promotion.
 A poor start to the following year's campaign saw Wilcox sacked from Scunthorpe and he was then recruited by York City.
 Another poor start to a season saw Wilcox sacked by York City in October 2015.
 Wilcox came back to Scunthorpe again as the caretaker manager until the end of the 2019–20 season following the dismissal of Paul Hurst.